This article is part of the series

 “Is it right to teach kids about Santa and the Easter bunny and to pretend that they're real?”

-When my kids were little I avoided the whole Santa Claus thing.
-My kids had great Christmases, and they knew who "Santa" was but they also knew that Santa was just an idea, a fun game.
+My kids had great Christmases, and they knew who "Santa" was but they also knew that Santa was just a fiction, a fun game.
 NOT real.
-Christmas was about family, not about mythical flying reindeer and getting stuff.
+No elves, no flying reindeer... and it didn't matter if you had a chimney.

 Other parents were a bit pissed off that I didn't indoctrinate my kids with The Lie, but it just wasn't me.
 I felt I owed that honesty to my kids, and never wanted to deceive them, even though it might be fun for awhile.